+Next, season the beef.
 I use Lawry’s Seasoned Salt and pepper.
 Be sure to generously season the meat.
 The reason is that there is much more surface area to cover with this cut of meat as compared to seasoning individual steaks.

 5. Sear the beef on all sides

-This will create a nice outer crust to seal in the juices.
+Then, sear the beef to create a nice outer crust to seal in the juices.
 Searing any sort of meat that will be finished in the oven really makes a huge difference, as opposed to simply roasting it.
 That’s how we cook Filet Mignon steaks, too – I’ll show you that in another post!

 6. Season generously with butter!

-This adds tremendous flavor and really makes this a decadent dish.
+Next, add butter – this adds tremendous flavor and really makes this a decadent dish.

 7. Use a roasting pan

-Place the meat on a rack in a roasting pan to facilitate even cooking.
+Then, place the meat on a rack in a roasting pan to facilitate even cooking.

 8. Use a meat thermometer